 Other categories that have seen great growth during the pandemic have included:

 - Consumer electronics

 And when it comes to travel, don’t expect the previously popular choice amongst UK consumers to have as much engagement.
 While many consumers are looking forward to resuming their travel plans, we’ll see a slow return to travel plans.
 That being said, about 78% of European consumers said they would be comfortable going on weekend trips beginning in mid-October.

 3. Black Friday remains popular despite the lack of Thanksgiving.

-UK shoppers use Black Friday as an opportunity to shop online, and because there is not a physical Thanksgiving holiday, stores are less inclined to offer brick-and-mortar sales.
+UK shoppers continue to plan on using Black Friday as an opportunity to shop online.
 This increases the amount of time spent browsing and purchasing online.